 Pam has been working within the education sector for the last 20 years and has worked with diverse, multicultural groups of students.
 Pam has gained a wealth of experience through her responsibilities for safeguarding, attendance and transition.
 Pam is passionate about meeting the pastoral and academic needs of the students in her care.
 Pam is also bilingual and speaks Greek.

-Teacher of Mathematics and Further Mathematics: Mr Vincent Van Pelt
+Lead Teacher of Mathematics and Further Mathematics: Mr Vincent Van Pelt

 Vincent (pictured right) received a degree in Economics from the University of Pennsylvania and is currently studying Mathematics at The Open University.
 Before teaching, Vincent worked in finance, living in New York, Tokyo, London and Singapore.
 Trained to teach at the Institute of Education, he has been instructing in London schools since 2012.
 At LAET Vincent enjoys organising the school's UKMT and maths enrichment activities, working with the maths team and encouraging his students to read The New Yorker.